Right around the time the name Shannon was seeing a steep rise in usage, the name Deshannon debuted in the U.S. baby name data:

 Where did it come from?

 There are two answers, actually.
-And both have to do with secondary characters on TV Westerns.
+And both have to do with secondary characters in TV Westerns.

 The first fictional Quint was on Tombstone Territory (1957-1960).
-Deputy Quint, played by actor Quentin Charles Sondergaard, appeared in two dozen episodes of the show during the second and third seasons.
+Deputy Quint, played by actor Quentin Charles Sondergaard, appeared in about dozen episodes of the show during the third season.
 This is what boosted the name onto the charts in the first place.

 The second fictional Quint was on Gunsmoke (1955-1975).
 Quint Asper — a half-white, half-Comanche blacksmith played by a young Burt Reynolds — appeared on 50 episodes of the show from 1962 to 1965.
 This is when the name saw its highest-ever usage.